muratk3n/thirdwave/en/README.md

 There is still a filtering mechanism, and they are at the center of it.
 At least in the developed world where media isn't completely sold out..
 We want them to be better of course.
-But they cant be dismissed and barbarians at the gates has not produced something bigger yet.

 ---